Mr Paul Jarrett is an experienced Hand, Shoulder, Elbow, Wrist and Upper Limb Orthopaedic Surgeon, and founder of the Paul Jarrett Orthopaedic Clinic.

 - Adjunct Senior Lecturer in Orthopaedic Surgery, Notre Dame University

-In addition to running a successful hand and upper limb surgery practice Paul is a keen sportsman.
+In addition to running a successful hand and upper limb surgery practice, Mr Jarrett is a keen sportsman.
 He has skied to a high level, being race captain for his high school and University.

 - Carpal tunnel syndrome